The cost of shipping to Italy is 6€, free above 39€.

 Don't wait any longer: discover our range of products and be conquered by the unmistakable taste of Sicily by visiting shop.pisti.com.

-To learn more about the history of slush Sicilian and discover other traditional recipes, we recommend you also visit the website of the Tourism Board of Sicilywhere you can find more information on this and other typical island dishes.
+To learn more about the history of Sicilian granita and discover other traditional recipes, we recommend you also visit the website of the Tourism Board of Sicilywhere you can find more information on this and other typical island dishes.